Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Introduction

-\item {\bf Noise robustness:} In the presence of noise, singular vectors associated with small singular values often vary significantly, leading to instability in orthogonalization via Newton–Schulz iterations.
-By contrast, our low-rank orthogonalization method clips these singular vectors to eliminate unstable estimates of singular vectors associated with small singular values, thereby stabilizing the orthogonalization process and yielding a robust estimate of the matrix sign.

-\end{itemize} These advantages will be illustrated in detail in Sections~\ref{subsec:muon-smso} and~\ref{sec:num}.
-Based on low-rank orthogonalization, we develop low-rank matrix-signed gradient descent and a low-rank variant of Muon.
+\item {\bf Noise Robustness:} In the presence of noise, singular vectors associated with small singular values often vary significantly, leading to instability when directly applying orthogonalization to the full matrix.
+To circumvent this instability, our low-rank orthogonalization method clips these vectors to eliminate unreliable estimates, thereby stabilizing the orthogonalization process and yielding a robust estimate of the matrix sign. \end{enumerate} These advantages will be illustrated in detail in Sections~\ref{subsec:muon-smso} and~\ref{sec:num}.
+Based on low-rank orthogonalization, we develop low-rank matrix-signed gradient descent (MSGD) and a low-rank variant of Muon.
 We also establish their complexity guarantees under mild assumptions.

 Our main contributions are highlighted below.